alterfero/dig4el-prod/README.md

 ### Legacy CQ Uploads
 Logged in users can also upload and download legacy CQ documents (Word, Excel, PDF...).
 These files are stored in a dedicated database.

+### Automatic Document Versioning
+When a user uploads a document, DIG4EL now manages version numbers automatically.
+If the filename has never been uploaded before, the file is stored with version `1`.
+When the filename already exists, users can choose to update the existing entry.
+Updating replaces the previous content and increments the version number.
+Selecting "No" cancels the upload.